For some people, a vacation getaway means a room with a nice, comfortable bed.

 Visitors who have a campground reservation do not need a parking tag, but if you plan to park your car outside of the parking area, you will need one.
 The tags are available on Recreation.gov.

 We’ve written a lot of times about Cades Cove and its historic structures and hiking trails and grist mills and Abrams Falls and everything else on this site.
 Check those out.

 Finally, a last bit of advice.

 If you’re going to plan a camping vacation to Cades Cove, you should probably plan for your vacation to be 85% camping or more.

 But if you want a campsite where you can go enjoy other parts of the mountains and dine, shop or drive to Pigeon Forge and Gatlinburg on the regular, etc., Cades Cove is probably not the spot.

 It’s not convenient for anything else.
 It’s out of the way, tucked back in a secluded part of the park and not a quick drive to anything other than Townsend.
-And that’s not that quick.
-However, Townsend is certainly your best option if you need to refuel or shop for supplies as it features a couple of full service grocery stores and gas stations.
+And that’s not very quick.
+However, Townsend is certainly your best option if you need to refuel or shop for supplies as it features a couple of full-service grocery stores and gas stations.